Student Learning Outcomes

 PUC graduates will continue to practice the intellectual skills and curiosity necessary to learn and grow creatively throughout life.

 The SLOs for each academic Major are included on the Curriculum Guidesheets.
 These can be found at: http://www.puc.edu/academics/degrees-programs

-The student learning outcomes for the General Education program can be found in the College Catalog .
-Formal SLOs for each section are being formulated as the systematic review of the GE program progresses.
-To date, the first three sections of the GE program have been reviewed and the SLOs for those sections are as follows:
+The student learning outcomes for the General Education program can be found in the College Catalog and are listed below.
+The sections of the GE program are assessed on a multi-year rotating schedule.

 I. Foundations of Learning

 - Students will be able to write informative and persuasive essays that are clear and effective, that are supported by credible sources, and that demonstrate abilities to read and think critically

 - Students will recognize and demonstrate effective speaking and listening skills in a variety of contexts: interpersonal relationships, small groups, and public presentations (including the appropriate use of relevant technology).